bahp/portfolio-academic/_projects/rapid_fire_questions.md

 </a>

 <p align="justify">
-    Rapid Fire Questions is a web application designed to bring people together and create a fun and interactive environment.
+    The "Rapid Fire Questions" app is a user-friendly web application designed to bring people together and create a fun and interactive environment.
 It offers a series of quick-paced questions that require rapid responses, making it perfect for both entertainment and getting to know other people better.
 </p>

 <p align="justify">